Quick Start Guide

 🎉 Congratulations!
 You just generated 1 event!

-Find your event on the web application, in the events part.
+Find your event on the web application, in the Smart Data Events page.